 For more information visit www.polypipe.com/ventilation/rigidduct or call 08443 715523.

-LABC Registered Details is a one-off certification process proving compliance with building regulations and standards across England, Wales & Scotland.
+LABC Registered Details, now known as LABC Assured (as of March 2019), is a one-off certification process proving compliance with building regulations and standards across England, Wales & Scotland.
 Registering your product, system or house type with LABC increases industry confidence while also raising the profile of your company.

 Add new comment